 My mind toggles.
 Pen a poem, and vent this emotional surge.
 Or, slog a blog, and document your memories before they gather the dust of time.
 Slog a blog seems like a good idea.
 Both time and inclination are on my side.
 So I pour myself another Cabernet and plunge into memory-land.

 We’ve all heard the buzz around New Zealand’s exotic brand of beauty.
 From brochures.
 From websites.
 From travel agents.
 From friends.
 It’s been named among the Top 10 Countries to Visit by the Lonely Planet.
 It’s been voted the World’s Third Most Beautiful Country (after Scotland and Canada) by some travel magazines, and the World’s Most Beautiful by others.

-And so with my eyebrows partly furrowed in skepticism (thanks to Ajup), I scale the skies from Sydney to NZ and land in Christchurch in the dead of the night.
+And so, with my eyebrows partly furrowed in skepticism (thanks to Ajup), I scale the skies from Sydney to NZ and land in Christchurch in the dead of night.

 Day 1: Christchurch, South Island